portsoc/iArsenic/src/server/README.md

-# iArsenic WebServer
+# iArsenic data logging server

-## About

-Webserver exists to serve the application in production and to log requests to a google firebase database for future analysis
+This is a Google cloud function for logging requests to a google datastore for future analysis.

 ## Notes

 * Accepts only GET and POST requests for listing and adding logs
 * Accessing logs requires authentication
 * Data is NOT validated when logging